FatemehRajabi/insights-hub/README.md

 Store data in S3 (structured JSON/CSV)

-Query data using Athena
+Query data using Athena through the Glue Data Catalog

-Simple insights demos
+Dashboards and insights in QuickSight

+Natural language Q&A powered by Amazon Q